breast cancer: causes, symptoms, and treatment

 • A painless lump or swelling in the breast or underarm.

-• Changes in breast shape or size.
+• Changes in the shape or size of the breast.

-• Abnormal nipple discharge, possibly bloody.
+• Abnormal nipple discharge, which may be bloody.

 • Skin changes on the breast such as peeling or redness.